WeAreSeismica/seismica-sce/README.md

     - manually set options (breakmath, languages, report, etc) as necessary
     - manually link figure files (that the author uploaded separately) at the right sizes (1- or 2-column)
     - manually adjust for any citations that we couldn't parse (most should be marked in red, but some may have been missed altogether)
+    - manually adjust table formatting
     - add extra hyphenation rules for words latex doesn't know if columns are overfull
-    - manually wrap any urls in the text that weren't caught with \url{}
-    - look at junk file and manually reformat/place tables in text where they belong
+    - look at junk file and edit/replace any pieces that were not parsed

 ## TODO:
 - multi-line equations in brackets/parens!
 These are a problem, they break the paren parsing.
 - print warning for references that start with special characters
-- figure out longtable/table parsing to seistable so we don't need to move things to junk
 - check for excess . at the beginnings of captions when bold formatting isn't perfect, and strip trailing newlines from captions (for tex2jats)
 - can we catch captions even when "Figure 1"/"Table 1" is *not* bold?
 They should be bold but are not always
 - check YYYYa/YYYYb citations